 This page will list all the comets that I am currently observing, in west-to-east order from low in the western evening sky to low in the eastern morning sky.
 It will provide brief information about a comet's location, motion, and current brightness at the time of the update, as well as, when appropriate, notes about potential future activity.
 The page will also list any asteroidal objects I am following that might potentially be comets, and for the benefit of comet observers in the southern hemisphere it will also list those comets (and other objects) that are bright enough for observation but that are not accessible from the northern hemisphere.
 Comets (and other objects) that are expected to be 9th magnitude or brighter (and that are also easily accessible for observation) at the time of the given update will be highlighted in red print.
-Orbital elements and ephemerides for the comets and other objects listed here can be obtained via the Minor Planet Center's Ephemeris service or via JPL Horizons.
-I expect to update this page on approximately a weekly basis.
+Orbital elements and ephemerides for the comets and other objects listed here can be obtained via the Minor Planet Center's Ephemeris Service or via JPL Horizons.
+I expect to update this page on approximately a bi-weekly basis.

-Comet PANSTARRS C/2016 M1 (no. 629)
+Comet PANSTARRS C/2017 K2 (no. 699)

-Comet 37P/Forbes (no. 639)
+Comet 67P/Churyumov-Gerasimenko (no. 704)

 Comet 29P/Schwassmann-Wachmann 1 (no. 498)

 After conjunction with the sun back in May, this comet has begun emerging into the morning sky during the past few weeks.
 I have not been able to make an attempt for it yet, but the reports I've read and images I've seen suggest that it is remaining quiet for the time being; as is always possible, outbursts, potentially to 12th or 13th magnitude, can take place at any time.
 The comet is currently located in southwestern Auriga four degrees southwest of the star Iota Aurigae and is traveling towards the east-northeast at seven arcminutes per day.